Healthwise

 In the first year of use:

-There is less chance of getting pregnant if you and your partner use a male condom with the diaphragm.
+There is less chance of getting pregnant if you and your partner use an external (male) condom with the diaphragm.

 What are the advantages of using a diaphragm for birth control?